-We estimate that the net proceeds from the sale of units in this offering will be approximately \$12,771,155, based upon the assumed initial public offering price of \$6.00 per unit, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
-If the underwriters' over-allotment option to purchase additional shares of our common stock and/or Offered Warrants from us is exercised in full, we estimate that our net proceeds will be approximately \$14,815,955.
-Our estimated net proceeds do not include proceeds from the expected purchase of 350,000 of the offered units by jVen Capital, LLC, affiliates of Versant Ventures, Harris & Harris Group, Inc. and entities affiliated with Cross Creek Capital, L.P. in exchange for tendered secured demand notes in the aggregate principal amount of \$2.1 million, and cancellation of that indebtedness by us.
+We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$30,526,655 million, based upon the assumed initial public offering price of \$9.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
+If the underwriters' over-allotment option to purchase additional shares from us is exercised in full, we estimate that our net proceeds will be approximately \$35,234,780 million.
+Our estimated proceeds from this offering may be reduced by up to \$1.5 million to the extent that holders of our outstanding secured demand notes elect to exchange such notes for shares of common stock in this offering.

-Each \$1.00 increase or decrease in the assumed initial public offering price of our common stock of \$6.00 per unit, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable the net proceeds to us from this offering by approximately \$2.3 million, assuming that the number of units offered by us, as set forth on the cover page of this prospectus, remains the same, no impact from the 350,000 units expected to be issued in the cancellation of \$2.1 million of indebtedness, and after deducting estimated underwriting discounts and commissions payable by us.
-An increase or decrease of 500,000 units in the number of units offered by us would increase or decrease, as applicable, the net proceeds to us from this offering by approximately \$2.8 million, assuming that the number of units offered by us, as set forth on the cover page of this prospectus, remains the same, no impact from the 350,000 units expected to be issued in the cancellation of \$2.1 million of indebtedness, and after deducting estimated underwriting discounts and commissions payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of our common stock of \$9.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable the net proceeds to us from this offering by approximately \$3.5 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions payable by us.
+An increase or decrease of 500,000 shares in the number of shares offered by us would increase or decrease, as applicable, the net proceeds to us from this offering by approximately \$4.2 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions payable by us.